diablobench/diablobench.github.io/artifact.md

 ### How to access

 All the code necessary to reproduce our experiments is available publicly online.
 In particular, it contains:
- * The Diablo benchmarking framework soure code, including every decentralized application benchmark and their associated realistic workloads.
+ * The Diablo benchmarking framework soure code, including every decentralized application benchmark and their associated realistic workloads, available at [https://github.com/NatoliChris/diablo-benchmark](https://github.com/NatoliChris/diablo-benchmark) with tag ```eurosys23```.
- * A set of scripts called minion that helps deploying the code to the availability zones of Amazon Web Services where our paper deployed the evaluated blockchains.
+ * A set of scripts called minion that helps deploying the code to the availability zones of Amazon Web Services where our paper deployed, available at [https://github.com/lebdron/minion](https://github.com/lebdron/minion) with tag ```eurosys23```. the evaluated blockchains.
  * The links to the source code of each of the blockchain we evaluated:
    - Algorand (hash ```116c06e``` from [https://github.com/algorand](https://github.com/algorand))